Sharon Dyall: Career

 In 1984, she started her career as a musical singer; she appeared in the musicals West Side Story and Guys and Dolls at Stockholms Parkteater, and the musical SKÅL at Maximteatern.
 In 1989, she was awarded the Guldmasken award for "Best supporting actress in a musical" for her role as "Anita" in the musical West Side Story at Chinateatern.
-She also received acclaim for her roles in the musicals Hair (Chinateatern, 1991), A Chorus Line (Riksteatern, 1996), Jekyll & Hyde (Östgötateatern, 1999–2000) and Nine (Malmö Opera, 2002).
-In 2014, and 2015, she had the leading role in the musical Chicago at Stockholms Stadsteater. and acted in 8 Women at the same theatre in 2018.
+She also received acclaim for her roles in the musicals Hair (Chinateatern, 1991), A Chorus Line (National Swedish Touring Theatre, 1996), Jekyll & Hyde (Östgötateatern, 1999–2000) and Nine (Malmö Opera, 2002).
+In 2014, and 2015, she had the leading role in the musical Chicago at the Stockholm City Theatre. and acted in 8 Women at the same theatre in 2018.

 Her big breakthrough in acting came in 1987 with her role as "Tina" in the SVT drama series Varuhuset.
 She has since appeared in several films and television series, among them Rosenbaum in 1993 and Kommissarie Winter in 2010.
 She competed in Melodifestivalen 1991 singing "Ge mig ett svar", finishing in fifth place overall.
 The same year she appeared in the revue Hjalmars hotell at Parkteatern.
-In 1993, she acted in the revue show Mulliga vitaminer along with Birgitta Andersson and Ulf Brunnberg at Lorensbergsteatern in Göteborg.
+In 1993, she acted in the revue show Mulliga vitaminer along with Birgitta Andersson and Ulf Brunnberg at Lorensbergsteatern in Gothenburg.

 Dyall has sung a lot of jazz along with bands such as Peter Asplund trio och Peter Asplund Big Band Show, Claes Crona Trio, Blue House Jazz Orchestra, Stockholms Jazz Orchestra, Mats Holmqvists Stora Stygga, Bohuslän Big Band, Sandviken Big Band and Norrbotten Big Band.
 In 2007 she released the jazz album Another Angle.
 She has also been a backup singer for singers such as Mauro Scocco, Lisa Nilsson, Eagle-Eye Cherry, Björn Skifs, Titiyo, Ola Magnell and Nils Landgren.

 In her career as an actress and singer, she also works as a dubbing director at Sun Studio (SDI) and Dubberman studio.
 She has overseen the Swedish dubbing of films such as Ice Age and The Princess and the Frog and has also done a great deal of dubbing work herself, for instance she has often dubbed the voice of Helena Bonham Carter and is the long-standing character voice of Daphne in the Scooby-Doo Movies and Television series.
 In 2013, she wrote the Swedish translation for the lyrics of songs from the Disney film Frozen.